Tyler O'Neill Preview, Player Props: Cardinals vs. Phillies

-Tyler O'Neill and his .400 on-base percentage over his past 10 games (75 points higher than his season-long percentage), will be in action for the St. Louis Cardinals against the Philadelphia Phillies and Cristopher Sanchez on August 25 at 7:05 PM ET.
+Tyler O'Neill -- with a slugging percentage of .483 in his past 10 games, including one home run -- will be in action for the St. Louis Cardinals versus the Philadelphia Phillies, with Zack Wheeler on the hill, on August 26 at 7:15 PM ET.

-He reached base in his only plate appearance in his previous game against the Pirates.
+In his last game he had a one-hit performance (1-for-4) against the Phillies.

 Tyler O'Neill Game Info & Props vs. the Phillies